Welcome to Country

 Can I get the sheet music and/or recordings of what will be taught before camp?

 During camp, tunes and accompaniment will be taught by ear in keeping with the aural folk tradition.
 You are welcome to make recordings to assist with your learning.
 Sheet music and recordings will be collated and made available as soon as possible following camp.
-Learning by ear is different for everyone and can be challenging, especially if you are new to it, so some tricks and techniques that others have found useful will be shared with you.
+We cannot guarantee a time-frame as this is dependent upon the schedule of whoever volunteers to do it.
+Collating and notating all this is a big job.
+Learning by ear is different for everyone and can be challenging, especially if you are new to it, so some tricks and techniques that others have found useful will be shared with you early in the week.

 Can I find out the names of tunes to be taught before camp?